 He must have told her.
-So, how can she not hate me now?
+So, why doesn’t she hate me now?
 How can she still want to help me?
 I don’t understand her.

 I flinch as she gently wipes the tears and makeup from my face, smearing away my disguise, forcing me to look at myself.
 I know she means well.
 But doesn’t she know kindness can hurt as much as cruelty?

 I’m so tired of this life I never wanted.
 Full of liars and users.
 Every time it seems like there’s something good out there for me, some reason to hope, it just turns out to be another lie.
-I don’t think I can try anymore.
+I don’t think I can deal with it anymore.
 And what’s the use anyway?
-I could still make all the pain go away forever.
+I want to make all the pain go away forever.
 Then I’d finally be free, and no one could ever hurt me again.

 I don’t know what the right answer is.
 I can’t figure anything out.

 My head pounds and I think I might throw up.
-I feel my heart race, and I try to take deep breaths, the way Jordie once showed me.
-It’s supposed to push back the bad feelings.
+My heart races and I try to take deep cleansing breaths, the way Jordie once showed me.
+It’s supposed to push away the bad feelings.
 I try to focus on something else, something good.

 But what if I’m wrong again, what if they can’t be trusted either?
-What if I go back and it ends up being something else I’m going to be sorry for?
+What if I go back and it ends up being just one more thing I’ll be sorry for?

 Nothing makes sense anymore.

 I shake my head hard and look into Catherine’s eyes.
-She stands and holds out her hand.
+She stands and holds out her hand like an invitation she wants me to accept.
 I don’t know why, but I believe her.
+I’ll just do what she says.
 I have to.
 There’s nothing left to lose, but maybe there’s still something left to find.

-I feel empty but not in a bad way anymore.
-Cleaner, lighter, stronger – at least for now.
+I feel empty but it’s not in a bad way anymore.
+Suddenly I feel cleaner, lighter, stronger – at least for now.
 I let her pull me to my feet.
-We both know I’m going to follow her again.
+We both know I’m going to follow her just like I did before.

 “Is there anything you want to bring with you?”